gravityforms/gravityformsrestapi/README.md

         ```
 * **include** *[int]*

-    A comma separated list of entries to include in the response.
+    An array of entries to include in the response.

     * **Usage**